 According to the American Academy of Dermatology, people of Native American, Caribbean, African, or Hispanic descent are more likely to develop acanthosis nigricans.

 The main symptoms of acanthosis nigricans are hyperpigmentation and hyperkeratosis.
 A person may notice changes in the color and texture of their skin.
-The color may become grey, black, or brown.
+The color may become gray, black, or brown.
 The appearance and texture may become velvety.

 The changes usually take months or years to appear.
 If they appear quickly, they could be a sign of cancer.
 The lesions may also be more widespread and more noticeable.